jsindorf/jsindorf.github.io/_pages/research/research.md

   - excerpt: "some info here"

 ---
+## Dissertation
+Title: Exploration of the Photoplethysmography Signal and its Application to Wearable Devices <br>
+Succesfully defended April 2023.

 ## Research Interests
 My current research interests revolve around wearable devices and robotics.
 Specifically, the use and dynamics behind the photoplethysmography (PPG).
 PPG is a simple optical sensor that measures changes in blood volume levels commonly used to interpret heart rate and blood oxygen saturation.
 Throughout my degree I have focused on using embedded machine learning, dynamical discovery, and more to develop improved heart rate detection systems while also better understanding the bio-signal. <br>